NGPVAN/job-descriptions/advertisements/software team lead.md

 * Working knowledge of web scalability problems and patterns
 * Experience with some or all of our tech stack
 * Experience managing software engineers

-## About Us

-EveryAction is a technology company whose team members do exciting and important work that has a significant impact on promoting civil rights, social justice, and environmental responsibility.

-EveryAction is one of only a handful of companies to be recognized as one of the fastest growing companies in America by Inc. Magazine for 12 years.
-We were named one of the Coolest Companies of 2016 by DC Inno.
-We've also been named one of the top 50 fastest growing companies in the DC area by the Washington Business Journal and SmartCEO.
-Employees enjoy an unusually generous set of benefits, including 5 weeks of paid time off, 12 weeks of paid parental leave, 100% premium-paid health/dental/vision, employer retirement contributions, and an ongoing education allowance.
-Join our team and work alongside 350 smart, passionate, and innovative co-workers, many of whom are industry-recognized as experts in their fields.

 ## How to Apply